microsoft/ApplicationInsights-Profiler-AspNetCore/examples/QuickStart3_0/Readme2.md

+# This example is deprecated.
+Please refere to the new [.NET 6 example](../EnableServiceProfilerForContainerAppNet6/Readme.md#dockerize-the-application-above).

 # Quick Start to build an ASP.NET Core 3.0 WebAPI with Profiler (Part II)

 In [the last post](./Readme.md), we walked through how to build an application with Application Insights Profiler on locally.
 In this post, we are going to containerize the app and get it run inside a container.